-Enjoy this classic breakfast casserole even when you’re only cooking for a few people.
-This small-batch tater tot breakfast casserole is perfectly scaled to feed 2, 4, or 6!
+Enjoy a cheesy tater tot breakfast casserole even when you’re only cooking for a few people.
+This small-batch breakfast casserole is perfectly scaled to feed 2, 4, or 6!

 First of all, did you know some people call a tater tot breakfast casserole a breakfast hot dish?
 I was this year years old when I learned the term hot dish!
 It’s an American upper-midwestern way of referring to a one-dish meal casserole.
 Dialects in the United States are fascinating, darlings.
 We can chat over this recipe.